 Before you start working, double check equipment to make sure that the machine isn't just turned off but completely disconnected from its source of power (pneumatics, electricity, etc.), and that there is no risk of the system releasing any stored energy.

 Post Energized Electrical Work Permit

-This work permit ensures that people in responsible positions—managers, customers, building owners, etc.—are educated and involved in the decision whether to accept the increased risk associated with working on energized electrical conductors or circuit parts.
-Working around energized power is dangerous; it’s important to make sure everyone is aware of the conditions and the potential hazards involved.
+This work permit ensures that people in responsible positions (managers, customers, building owners, etc.) are educated and involved in the decision of whether to accept the increased risk associated with working on energized electrical conductors or circuit parts.
+Working around energized power is dangerous; it's important to make sure everyone is aware of the conditions and the potential hazards involved.
 Posting these energized electrical work permits can lead to a decision to complete work de-energized.

 These standards recommend a vast array of PPE, all of which depends on the work you will be accomplishing.
 For a full list of PPE, consult the NFPA 70E Handbook.
 The following items are a good start to protecting workers around electrical energy.

 - Rubber insulating gloves and leather protectors

 - Class G or E hard hat (if necessary)

 The NFPA 70E is a vital tool for staying safe and protected from shock, arc-flash, and arc-blast accidents in energized environments.
 Whether performing maintenance or completing electrical construction, following these standards will ensure your workers stay safe, protected, and OSHA compliant.